Metropolia-Smart-Pet-Feeder/smart-pet-feeder/README.md

 2. increase flash size
 3. add custom partition table, now we have about 3.8MB for the program
 4. enable bluetooth

+Make new branch from dev for further development.